tloten/bulk-query/README.md

 [Download latest version](https://github.com/tloten/bulk-query/releases/download/v1.0/BulkQuery-1.0.zip)

-Or, compile from source (using Visual Studio 2015 - should also work with Visual Studio Code.
+Or, compile from source (using Visual Studio 2015 - should also work with Visual Studio Code).
 Written in C#/.Net 4.5.2 with WPF UI.

 Feel free to fork and submit pull requests for new features or bugfixes.